boroivanov/ecs-tools/README.md

 ```

 ## Updating environment variables
 Updating environment variables works by specifying cluster, service, and pairs of KEY=VALUE.

-The cli will get the current
-task definition for the service and then compare its environment variables variables to the ones that were passed.
-The cli
-will print a git-style diff so we can review the changes.
+The cli will get the current task definition for the service and then compare its environment variables with the ones that were passed.
+The cli will print a git-style diff so we can review the changes.
 Then it will prompt if we want to register a new task definition and deploy it.
 Finally, the cli starts printing the default deployment auto-update output.

 Once the cli triggers the deploy and gets to the auto-update screen we can cancel the command if we want.
 The deployment is going to continue.
 We can always go back to monitor it with `ecs service top <cluster> <service>`